lopata29435/Comparison-of-Java-vs.-C-Memory-Management-Performance-Benchmarks/README.md

 ```bash
 python3 dataGen.py
 ```
 You can also specify the --max-power parameter.
 This parameter sets the limit of the maximum size of allocated memory in randomly generated data.
 If for example --max-power 10, the maximum size will be 2^10 bytes. default value is 12.
+I strongly advise against making this value greater than 20.
 ```bash
 python3 dataGen.py --max-power 10
 ```